pnp/cli-microsoft365/docs/guides/mpa.md

 ### Documentation

-Office 365 CLI uses [MkDocs](http://www.mkdocs.org) to publish documentation pages.
+CLI for Microsoft 365 uses [MkDocs](http://www.mkdocs.org) to publish documentation pages.
 See more information about installing MkDocs on your operating system at [http://www.mkdocs.org/#installation](http://www.mkdocs.org/#installation).

-Office 365 CLI documentation uses the `mkdocs-material` theme.
+CLI for Microsoft 365 documentation uses the `mkdocs-material` theme.
 See more information about installing mkdocs-material on your operating system at [https://squidfunk.github.io/mkdocs-material](https://squidfunk.github.io/mkdocs-material).

 Once you have MkDocs installed on your machine, in the command line: